-Figure 4-18.
-Example Illustrating the Technique used to Summarize System Responses
+Figure 4-11.
+Example Illustrating the Technique used to Summarize System Responses (x axis gives the number of active flows and y axis gives time in 200 ms intervals)

-We conduct such a summarization for all 22 responses under each of the 64 conditions and collect the summarizations into a table, as shown in Fig. 4-19.
-Note that the value placed in the cell for response y1 and run 64 is the value we computed in Fig. 4-18.
+We conduct such a summarization for all 22 responses under each of the 64 conditions and collect the summarizations into a table, as shown in Fig. 4-12.
+For example, the value placed in the cell for response y1 and run 64 in Fig. 4-12 is the value we computed in Fig. 4-11.
 The summarization table forms the basis for all of our analyses.

-Figure 4-19.
+Figure 4-12.
 Sample Data Summarization: 22 Responses for each of 64 Simulation Runs

-Figure 4-20.
+Figure 4-13.
 Combined Matrix of Scatter Plots and Correlation Values for 22 Responses